Stuart Fell: Career

 He became well known within the series for a number of instances, one being a stunt in which he performed an (unpaid) back flip when he "died" in The Sea Devils.
 He also had to stand in for Kevin Lindsay in The Sontaran Experiment when Lindsay's heart condition made it too difficult for him to complete his lengthy fight scene.
 Another notable instance was in The Invasion of Time, in which he improvised a jump (in full costume) and almost fell down as he landed on a folding chair.
-He then fell over a chair thrown at him to only narrowly stop himself from rolling into location's swimming pool.
+He then fell over a chair thrown at him to only narrowly stop himself from rolling into the location's swimming pool.
 The whole sequence ended up being used in the final version.
 Fell explained, in a 2004 documentary, that he was encouraged to improvise and it was felt that these trips made the scenes more interesting.

 He played minor parts in three episodes of Blake's 7.

 He appeared in television adaptations of Hamlet, The Mayor of Casterbridge and The Old Curiosity Shop.
 He has appeared in The Empire Strikes Back, the first two Superman films, three James Bond films, Aliens and Who Framed Roger Rabbit.
 Most of his film work was as a stunt man.

 Fell was latterly a professional juggler.
 He is a member of The Magic Circle and once appeared on the Antiques Roadshow as an unnamed member of the public demonstrating his collection of yo-yos, diabolos and other conjuring toys.